 - 1. Place the database in admin mode (voltadmin pause). - 2.
 Perform a manual snapshot of the database (voltadmin save). - 3.
 Shutdown the database (voltadmin shutdown). - 4.
 Upgrade VoltDB. - 5.
-Start a new database using the voltdb create option, your existing application catalog, and starting in admin mode (specified in the deployment file). - 6.
+Create a new database using the voltdb create command, and starting in admin mode (specified in the deployment file). - 6.
 Restore the snapshot created in Step #2 (voltadmin restore). - 7.
 Return the database to normal operations (voltadmin resume).

-Note that the voltdb create command automatically recompiles your catalog if the catalog was created by an older version.
 When using the Enterprise Manager, it is also recommended that you delete the Enterprise Manager configuration files (stored by default in the .voltdb subfolder in the home directory of the current account) when performing an upgrade.